nlivaic/TestTemplate10/readme.md

 Database connection string for both `Api`, `WorkerServices` and `Migrations` projects is in the `.env` file.
 This was a deliberate choice, because I wanted the templated project to have a connection string automatically generated and in line with the name of the solution.
 You will notice there are two connection strings: `ConnectionStrings__TestTemplate10DbConnection` is used by `Api` and `WorkerServices`. `Migrations` has a separate one `ConnectionStrings__TestTemplate10Db_Migrations_Connection` because it is accessing the dockerized database from outside.

 Username and password for the database are provided as default values, but you can provide whatever values you want.
 Make sure you set the database-related variables (prefixed `DB_`) before you run the solution for the first time, otherwise the database will be configured with given administrator password and a username and password for the application user.
 If you don't change those values before running the solution you will have to delete the `testtemplate10.sql` container and accompanying volumes.
-If you change `DB_PASSWORD`, make sure the same value is set in `InitializeTestTemplate10Db.sql` for the login as well.
+If you change `DbPassword`, make sure the same value is set in `InitializeTestTemplate10Db.sql` for the login as well.

-When you first run the solution, an SQL script found in `src/InitializeTestTemplate10Db.sql` is executed, creating the database with an admin account (password in `DB_ADMIN_PASSWORD`), login and user (`DB_USER` and `DB_PASSWORD`).
+When you first run the solution, an SQL script found in `src/InitializeTestTemplate10Db.sql` is executed, creating the database with an admin account (password in `DbAdminPassword`), login and user (`DbUser` and `DbPassword`).
 User is then assigned to read, write and DDL roles.

-Application is accessing the database as a `DB_USER`/`DB_PASSWORD`, with a generated connection string found in `ConnectionStrings__TestTemplate10DbConnection` and `ConnectionStrings__TestTemplate10Db_Migrations_Connection`.
+Application is accessing the database as a `DbUser`/`DbPassword`, with a generated connection string found in `ConnectionStrings__TestTemplate10DbConnection` and `ConnectionStrings__TestTemplate10Db_Migrations_Connection`.

 # Running The Application